Becky Evans

-Rebecca Nell Farmer Evans (born July 26, 1961) is a Georgia state representative from Atlanta, Georgia.
-A member of the Democratic Party, she defeated Democratic Party incumbent Howard Mosby, in November 2018.
-She now represents the 89th district, following changes to district numbers after redistricting.
+Rebecca Nell Farmer Evans (born July 26, 1961) is an American politician from Atlanta, Georgia.
+A member of the Democratic Party, she was a Georgia state representative after defeating Democratic Party incumbent Howard Mosby in the 83rd district, in November 2018.
+In 2022, she was elected in the 89th district, following changes to district numbers after redistricting.

 Early life and career

 Evans was born in Dallas, Texas.
 She holds a Bachelor's degree from Emory University.
 Evans lives in Atlanta, Georgia, with her husband David.

 Political career

-Evans was elected to the Georgia House of Representatives in 2018.
+Evans was elected to the Georgia House of Representatives in 2018 in District 83.

 In the 2024 election, Evans lost the re-nomination for the new District 90 to fellow incumbent Saira Draper in a redistricting battle.